rudderlabs/rudderstack-docs/rudderstack-sdk-integration-guides/php.md

 ));
 ```

+{% hint style="warning" %}
+We append the protocol to `DATA_PLANE_URL` before sending the events to RudderStack server.

+For example if your dataPlaneUrl is `https://example.dataplane.com` mention only `example.dataplane.com`
+{% endhint %}

 ## Sending Events from RudderStack

 Once the RudderStack client is initialized, you can use it to send relevant customer events from the RudderStack client.
 An example `track` call is as shown in the following code snippet: